sjtuplayer/anomalydiffusion/README.md

 python test-unet.py --data_path $path_to_mvtec --checkpoint_path $path_to_ckpt --sample_name=all
 ```

-(Note that the checkpoint for screw will be released later.)

 ## Citation

 If you make use of our work, please cite our paper: